shaluomehra/aws_cloud_computing/ec2_aws/ec2_how_to.md

 ![Screenshot 2023-09-27 143213.png](images%2FScreenshot%202023-09-27%20143213.png)

-Your screen should look like this, type yes
+Your screen should look like this, type yes <br>

 ![Screenshot 2023-09-27 143529.png](images%2FScreenshot%202023-09-27%20143529.png)

 Next type these codes in 1 by 1 to update the system, install nginx and start it: